Access and Support

 The fund supports film festival and screening programmes that are open to the public.

 This fund is project funding, not core organisational funding.
 However, we encourage using the fund to cover core costs that directly relate to the delivery of your project and development of your team and organisation during the project dates.
+We encourage you to secure additional funding from other sources, such as sponsors, partners, charities, private or other public funding, to help deliver and expand your programme.

 Please consider how our funding will also enable your organisation’s development – including having a strong team, developing good working practices, and working towards sustainable development.